m4rkw/transmission-ng/README.md

 1.0.2 - Added a few default list attributes and fixed the name value 1.0.3 - Added peersGettingFromUs and peersSendingToUs to default list keys 1.0.4 - Fixed broken JSON back from RPC bug
+1.0.5 - Switched to Mechanize for http
+1.0.6 - Disable socksify when talking to Transmission

 Description